How to create LinkedIn content from YouTube videos using AI

 Experts often underestimate how much valuable thinking they consume every week.

 You watch a talk.
 You listen to a podcast.
+If you want to go further and turn your own published content into structured AI reference material, see our guide on turning expert thinking into usable AI reference material.
 You read an article that triggers a useful insight.

 But the moment passes.
 The idea never becomes content.